Archibald Gardner

 Archibald Gardner (September 2, 1814 – February 8, 1902) was a 19th-century pioneer and businessman who, with his knowledge of lumber- and grist mills, helped establish communities in Alvinston, Ontario; West Jordan, Utah; and Star Valley, Wyoming.
 In his lifetime Archibald built 36 gristmills and lumber mills — 23 in Utah, 6 in Canada, 5 in Wyoming, and 2 in Idaho — greatly benefiting the lives of those in the surrounding areas.
 Archibald also built hundreds of miles of canals to introduce the flow of water to the mills' apparatus.

-Archibald was known as a businessman, father, practical engineer, millwright, polygamist, husband, and Bishop.
-In March 1859 he was called as a local leader in the Church of Jesus Christ of Latter-day Saints (LDS Church) lasting for the next 32 years.
+Gardner was known as a businessman, father, practical engineer, millwright, polygamist, husband, and Bishop.
+In March of 1859, he was called as a local leader in the Church of Jesus Christ of Latter-day Saints (LDS Church) lasting for the next 32 years.
+Gardner also served two terms in the House of Representatives of the Utah territorial legislature beginning in 1878.